hiddenswitch/Spellsource/www/src/lore/Awakening.md

 ---
 title: Awakening
-permalink: wiki/Awakening/
+path: /wiki/Awakening
 layout: wiki
 ---

-**Awakening** is the process of initiating [Spellmist](/wiki/Spellmist "wikilink") sublimation from [Lun](/wiki/Lun_Substance "wikilink"), where the Awakener uses chemical reactions and other Lunstone that is already in the process of Awakening to initiate the process.
+**Awakening** is the process of initiating [Spellmist](/wiki/Spellmist "wikilink") sublimation from [Lun](/wiki/Lun "wikilink"), where the Awakener uses chemical reactions and other Lunstone that is already in the process of Awakening to initiate the process.
 The Awakening is a tedious procedure that required years of training and practice, but its exact steps have evolved over time.